uhttred/dj-cloud-task/README.md

 ### Installation

 At this moment this package is only available here in Github, you can install it directly from this repository using pip.
-Later will be available on PiPy.
+Later will be available on PyPI.

 ```sh
 pip install -e git+https://github.com/txiocoder/dj-cloud-task.git@main#egg=cloudtask